 Tip #2 – Let Your Kids Be Free

 No matter the size of the boat, they can all feel small or cramped at times.
 In such situations, you can try to give your kids some freedom to explore and have fun on their own.
-Of course, that doesn’t mean to let them go on a trip to a town they’ve never visited before, but if you have already visited an island or a particular beach, you can let them roam around alone so that they feel independent.
-Here are also a few other ways that sense of freedom could be achieved.
+Of course, that doesn’t mean to let them go on a trip to a town they’ve never visited before, but if you have already seen an island or a particular beach, you can let them roam around alone so that they feel independent.
+Here are also a few other ways that a sense of freedom could be achieved.

 Let Them Drive the Dinghy

 Here, of course, we are talking about older kids and teenagers.
 Driving the dinghy is probably too serious of a responsibility for a small child.
 However, the older and more mature ones that have seen you doing this multiple times could probably handle it.

 Don’t Be Condescending